devusSs/TS3-NodeJS-Fullstack/README.md

 # Regarding dev mode problems

-React 18 has introduced StrictMode which will cause issues for authentication and sending requests against the backend from the frontend.<br/> This only applies for dev mode, everything will work fine when you run `npm run build && npm run preview` in the frontend's directory.
+React 18 has more StrictMode limitations which will cause issues for authentication and sending requests against the backend from the frontend.<br/> This only applies for dev mode, everything will work fine when you run `npm run build && npm run preview` in the frontend's directory.
+Dev mode may be broken for now so please do not expect `npm run dev` to work.

 # DISCLAIMER